 While it is important to try to maintain as normal a family life as possible, it is also important to have realistic expectations.
-Trying too hard may result in putting further stress on you and those around you.
-Sometimes realising that things will be different for some time can reduce stress and provide a realistic basis to cope with your situation.
-It is important for your family to talk about what each person needs in the situation and to acknowledge that these needs can change overtime.
-If necessary you should seek help in dealing with the difficult issues you are facing.
+Realising that things will be different for some time can reduce stress and provide a realistic basis to cope with your situation.